Step 4: Full View

 Principle Established:

-Originally held that it was unethical for an engineer to seal plans not personally prepared or checked in detail; the current case modifies this to hold that sealing is ethical as long as plans are checked and reviewed in some detail by the engineer.
+Originally held that it was unethical for an engineer to seal plans not personally prepared or checked in detail; clarified in the current case to allow sealing of plans prepared by others under the engineer's direction as long as those plans were checked and reviewed in some detail.

 Citation Context:

-The Board cited this case as the primary precedent addressing the sealing of plans prepared by others under an engineer's direction, and then clarified/modified its earlier conclusion to better reflect actual engineering practice.
+The Board cited this case as the primary precedent addressing the sealing of plans not personally prepared by the engineer, and then clarified its earlier conclusion to better reflect actual engineering practices.

 Relevant Excerpts